WHC Wezep

 WHC’s greatest claim to fame came when they were drawn against Ajax in the KNVB

 Cup.
-The match on the 23rd December 2009 was moved to the IJsseldelta Stadion, home of neighbours PEC Zwolle, and ended in a 14-1 win for the visitors in front
+The match on the 23rd December 2009 was moved to the IJsseldelta Stadion, home of neighbours PEC Zwolle, where 10,500 fans attended to see a 14-1 win for the visitors.

 The turn of

-failed to gain a place in the Topklasse as Hoofdklasse dropped to the second
+failed to gain a place in the Topklasse when Hoofdklasse dropped to the second

-third in 2016-17 and again the following season, from where they won promotion
+third for two seasons, from where they won promotion

 through the play-offs under trainer Wiljan Mossing Holsteyn.

-Hoofdklasse stay lasted just twelve months.
+However, their stay in the Hoofdklasse lasted just twelve months.
 Richard Karrenbelt was appointed as trainer in July 2020, taking the side to runners-up in 2021-22 and then fourth the following season.
-Stephan Rahantoknam was given the trainer's job in July 2023.
+Stephan Rahantoknam arrived as the new team trainer.

 A further restructuring of the Dutch league system saw WHC placed in the Saturday fifth-tier Vierde Divisie Group D for the 2024-25 season.